BenceVSanofi/snowflake-snowpro/README.md

 These notes were prepared as part of my study for the *24C21 Snowflake Performance Automation and Tuning* course, available at [Snowflake Performance Automation and Tuning](https://www.snowflake.com/wp-content/uploads/2022/06/Performance-Automation-and-Tuning-3-Day.pdf).

-The course covers essential topics to help understand Snowflake's core functionalities and prepare for the certification exam.
-Topics include:

-1. Snowflake features and architecture
-2. Account access and security
-3. Performance concepts: virtual warehouses
-4. Performance concepts: query optimization
-5. Data loading and unloading
-6. Data transformations
-7. Storage, data protection, and data sharing

-## Snowflake Features and Architecture
+## Features and Architecture

-Snowflake is a SaaS platform that provides services such as storage, compute, and management across AWS, GCP, and Azure. **25% to 30%** of the certification exam will be on this topic.
+Snowflake (SF) is a SaaS platform that provides services such as storage, compute, and management across AWS, GCP, and Azure. **25% to 30%** of the certification exam will be on this topic.
 It consists of:

-- Snowflake high-level overview
+- High-level overview
 - Multi-cluster shared data architecture
 - Storage, compute, and services overview
-- Snowflake editions and features
+- Editions and features
-- Snowflake object model
+- Object model
-- Snowflake account billing
+- Account billing
-- Snowflake connectivity
+- Connectivity

-### Snowflake High-Level Overview
+### High-Level Overview

 Snowflake is a cloud-native data platform offered as a service.
 Calling Snowflake a data platform (rather than a data warehouse) points out that Snowflake has features and capabilities beyond those of a traditional data warehouse.
 It supports additional workloads like data science and features like native processing of semi-structured data similar to a data lake.
 Here are some features: